 How to protect the weak and defenceless.. .

-A simple electric way of keeping the slugs off your handicapped sunflower (or other favourite plants).
+A simple electric way of keeping the slugs off your handicapped sunflower.

-Here follows a description of how to win the war, against the slugs that want to eat your defenceless plant.
+Here follows a description of how to win the war, against the slugs that want to eat your defenceless beauty.

 The following picture shows the leaves of my poor little sunflower, that was being eaten by slugs.